 Job Characteristics Model (Hackman and Oldham)

-This article provides a practical explanation of the Job Characteristics Model (JCM).
+Job Characteristics Model: this article provides a practical explanation of the Job Characteristics Model (JCM).
 After reading, you’ll understand the basics of this powerful human resource management and self-development tool.

 What is Hackman and Oldham’s Job Characteristics Model?

 The Job Characteristics Model is a theory that is based on the idea that a task in itself is the key to the employee’s motivation.
-In short, a boring and monotonous job is disastrous to an employee’s motivation whereas a challenging, versatile job has a positive effect on motivation.
+In short, a boring and monotonous job with negative stress is disastrous to an employee’s motivation whereas a challenging, versatile job has a positive effect on motivation.

 The theory specifies five job characteristics that are predicted to benefit individuals’ psychological state and job results.
 The theory also encompasses individual variables that may function as moderators to represent the relationship between the job characteristics and outcome variables.